Backblaze B2 Vs Wasabi: Top Four Comparisons in 2023

 When you save a file, Wasabi charges for the first three months of storage, and their minimum chargeable block is 1TB.

-If you delete that file shortly minute after storing it, you will still be billed for three months.
+If you delete that file shortly after creating it, you will still be billed for three months.

-They are honest about these price points on their website.
+Wasabi are honest about these price points on their website and make no effort to bury them.

 By comparison, B2 gives you 10GB of free monthly storage, and they have no minimum charge.